CybersecurityXLab/IOT-Commander/README.md

 * DOS: performs a denial of service attack on a specified IP
 * Scan: scans the specified IP
 * ping: launches a customizeable ping at specified IP
+* avacomPing: launches a ping attack from the avacom camera to a target
+* bruteforce: launches a password cracking attempt via hydra and a specified passwords file

-## Current Issues:
+## Known Issues:
-Currently trying to connect to the avacom camera in quick succession will cause the connection to be refused.
+Trying to connect to the avacom camera in rapid succession will cause the connection to be refused.